 Elkton is a tiny city located in the state of South Dakota.
-With a population of 729 people and just one neighborhood, Elkton is the 80th largest community in South Dakota.
-Elkton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 731 people and just one neighborhood, Elkton is the 80th largest community in South Dakota.
+Elkton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-When you are in Elkton, you'll notice that it is more blue-collar than most other communities in America.
-42.06% of Elkton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Elkton is generally considered to be a blue-collar town.
+42.06% of the Elkton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elkton is a city of professionals, production and manufacturing workers and transportation and shipping workers.
 There are especially a lot of people living in Elkton who work in teaching (11.42%), office and administrative support (8.91%) and personal care services (7.80%).

 Also of interest is that Elkton has more people living here who work in computers and math than 95% of the places in the US.